 Novenson, Matthew V. “Why Does R. Akiba Acclaim Bar Kokhba as a Messiah?”
 Journal for the Study of Judaism in the Persian, Hellenistic and Roman Period 40 (2009): 551–572.

-A detailed, thorough study of the Talmud tradition regarding Rabbi Akiba, who saw Bar Kokhba as the messiah.
+A detailed, thorough study of the Talmudic tradition regarding Rabbi Akiba, who saw Bar Kokhba as the messiah.
 The author rejects the historic veracity of this tradition.
 In his opinion, the sages created the tradition in a later period in order to portray themselves, anachronistically, as national leaders during the revolt.

 Schäfer, Peter.
 Der Bar Kokhba Aufstand: Studien zum Zweiten Jüdischen Krieg Gegen Rom, Tübingen: J.C.B.
 Mohr, 1981.